RimWorld-CCL-Reborn/JecsTools/README.md

 *CompToggleDef (by Roxxploxx)*
  - A situational Component that allows you to toggle the ThingDef of a selected Thing via a radio button menu. ex.
 Change a ring to be for a pinky finger versus a ring or index finger.

+Total List of Classes

+*JecsTools.Hediff_TransformedPart*
+ - Similar to added part, however, transformed parts will not remove the original parts when removed from the character.
+This allows for us to "transform" pawn parts.
+Such as having a colonists' hands turn into deadly claws.

+*JecsTools.JobGiver_AIFirelessTrashColonyClose*
+*JecsTools.JobGiver_AIFirelessTrashColonyDistant*
+ - These classes lets us call a special jobgiver for raiders that does not include setting fire to objects.
+This is good for monstrous creatures that do not have the ability to start fires but still want to break things.

 Additions by roxxploxx.
 Additions by Swenzi.